Habsburg Law

 The Law of 3 April 1919 Concerning the Expulsion and the Takeover of the Assets of the House of Habsburg-Lorraine (Gesetz vom 3.
-April 1919 betreffend die Landesverweisung und die Übernahme des Vermögens des Hauses Habsburg-Lothringen), commonly known aas the Habsburg Law (Habsburgergesetz), was a law originally passed by the Constituent National Assembly of the Republic of German-Austria, one of the successor states of dissolved Austria-Hungary, on 3 April 1919.
+April 1919 betreffend die Landesverweisung und die Übernahme des Vermögens des Hauses Habsburg-Lothringen), commonly known as the Habsburg Law (Habsburgergesetz), was a law originally passed by the Constituent National Assembly of the Republic of German-Austria, one of the successor states of dissolved Austria-Hungary, on 3 April 1919.
 The law dethroned the House of Habsburg-Lorraine as rulers of the country, which had declared itself a republic on 12 November 1918, exiled them and confiscated their property.
 The Habsburg Law was repealed in 1935 and the Habsburg family was given back its property.
 However, in 1938, following the Anschluss, the Nazis reintroduced the Habsburg Law, and it was retained when Austria regained its independence after World War II.

 The law has been found to violate human rights, and for this reason, Austria was forced to repeal large parts of it, notably the ban on members of the Habsburg family entering Austria, before being admitted to the European Union in 1995.
 After a report by the Organization for Security and Co-operation in Europe (OSCE) criticized the prohibition against members of the Habsburg family running for the Austrian presidency, this provision was also withdrawn in June 2011 by the Austrian parliament.
 Although the law still remains in force, it is considered largely obsolete, with the notable exception of the confiscation of the family's property in force since 1938.